jvillanueva3651/HabitGuard/README.md

 The registration screen will ask users to enter an email address, password, and confirm password.
 Password requirements include upper case letter, lower case letter, a number, a symbol and must be twelve characters long.
-Once users have email and password entered they will click the sign up button.
+Once users have email and password entered, they will click the sign-up button.

 ![create_new_account_screen.png](app/src/main/res/drawable/create_new_account_screen.png)